We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 iphone charging on hold

-The iOS 16 charging on hold notification is basically a message that often comes up on the screen during charging when the temperature of your iPhone becomes higher than the permissible levels.
-When this message pops up, don’t fret because it usually goes away once the phone cools.
+The charging on hold notification is a message that often appears on the screen during charging when the temperature of your iPhone is higher than the permissible levels.
+When this message pops up, don’t fret; it usually goes away once the phone cools.
 From there, your iPhone will resume charging as usual.

-It’s basically a fail-safe/battery optimization mechanism that comes with the iOS 16, and similar to Emergency Override, Apple has incorporated it mainly to preserve the battery life.
+It’s basically a fail-safe/battery optimization mechanism similar to Emergency Override.
+Apple incorporated it mainly to preserve battery life.
 Before, Apple used to give a full-screen warning whenever the iPhone temperature was higher than expected while charging.
-With iOS 16 though, Apple went a step further to keep charging on hold when the iPhone temperature soars - no manual intervention is actually needed.
+With iOS 16, though, Apple went a step further and kept charging on hold when the iPhone temperature soars.

 As mentioned earlier, the charging on hold notification usually pops up due to high iPhone temperature, so knowing some of the causes of this heat spike is important.
 The key factors that can lead iPhone temperature to increase include:

-• When you run heavy apps or tasks on your iPhone, they’re likely to slow down the iPhone and as well lead to an increase in its internal temperature.
+• Running heavy apps on your iPhone, they’re likely to slow down the iPhone and lead to an increase in temperature.

-• When you put your iPhone on hot surfaces such as a heated pavement, a car’s dashboard, or near any heat source, its temperature will rise and in turn trigger the charging on hold message while charging.
+• When you put your iPhone on hot surfaces such as a heated pavement, a car’s dashboard, or near any heat source, the temperature will rise and, in turn, trigger the charging on hold message while charging.

-• When the charger or charging unit is faulty, it can cause the phone to heat up leading to this pop-up.
+• Faulty charger or charging unit may cause the phone to heat up, leading to this pop-up.

-• If your phone’s battery is damaged, it’s likely to become too hot and cause your iPhone’s temperature to increase.
+• If the iPhone battery is damaged, it’s likely to become too hot and cause the temperature to increase.

-• Sometimes when you stream high-quality videos, your iPhone unit may heat up too.
+• Sometimes, when you stream high-quality videos, the iPhone unit may heat up, too.

-These are some of the factors that can lead to the iOS 16 charging on hold prompt.
+These are some of the factors that can lead to the charging on hold prompt.
 Below are steps you can take when this happens.

 1. Remove iPhone Case During Charging

 If your iPhone has a phone case, it’s possible that it’s not letting heat out, especially if it features a thick back cover.
-The case is likely to trap the heat even during normal use hence leading to an increase in the phone’s temperature.
+The case is likely to trap heat even during normal use, leading to an increase in the temperature.

-Therefore, if your device is getting hot, removing the case can help it dissipate the heat produced as it will facilitate better ventilation for the device.
-There will be no trapping of heat and. hence no increase in temperature, so the iPhone charging on hold message will disappear.
+Therefore, if your iPhone is getting hot, removing the case can help it dissipate the heat produced as it will facilitate better ventilation for the device.
+There will be no trapping of heat and. hence no increase in temperature, so the iPhone charging on-hold message will disappear.

 According to Apple, you should use your iPhone in temperatures below 45° C (113° F).
-Therefore, moving your iPhone somewhere that’s cooler is another great option for getting rid of the iOS 16 charging on hold error.
-For example, if you were charging the phone outside under the hot sun, then take it indoors and charge it.
+Therefore, moving your iPhone somewhere that’s cooler is another great solution.
+For example, if you are charging the phone outside under the hot sun, then take it indoors and charge it.

-You can as well place it on a cooler surface that’s able to dissipate the heat easily.
-You can place it on a marble tabletop, metallic surface, glass surface, or laptop cooling pad.
-You can even place it close to a source of cool air like an AC or fan in your room.
-Doing all these will allow your iPhone to cool down, stop the charging on hold notification, and allow the charging of the battery to resume automatically.
+You can also place it on a marble tabletop, metallic surface, glass surface, or laptop cooling pad to dissipate the heat.
+You can even place it close to a source of cool air, like an AC or fan in your room.
+Doing this will allow your iPhone to cool down, stop the charging on hold notification, and allow the battery charging to resume automatically.

 3. Avoid Wireless Charging